Exploring the Relationship Between Methylene Blue and Nitric Oxide

 • Inhibition of soluble guanylyl cyclase by methylene blue decreases vasodilation.

-• Methylene blue helps regulate blood by counteracting excessive nitric oxide-induced vasodilation.
+• Methylene blue helps regulate by counteracting excessive nitric oxide-induced vasodilation.

 • Clinical studies highlight methylene blue’s role in managing septic shock and hemodynamic instability.